TrueLayer/TrueLayer-iOS-SDK/README.md

 1. Click on the `Add Package` button
 1. Follow the Xcode's dialog to install the SDK

-### Cocoapods

-1. Open your Podfile
-1. Add the line `pod 'TruelayerPayments', '~> 1.0.0'` with all your other pods

 ## Setup

-The first step to start using the SDK, is to create an account in the [Truelayer console](https://console.truelayer.com/).
+- create an account in the [Truelayer console](https://console.truelayer.com/).
-Follow [this guide]() to set it up correctly.
+Follow [this guide](https://docs.truelayer.com/docs/get-started-with-truelayer) to set it up correctly.

 Secondly, you need a backend which is able to retrieve an access token and actually create a payment on behalf of the client.
 This step has been though like this to enforce security on the client, avoiding completely the need to store static secrets in your app.
 If you need help or inspiration, you can check our [mobile example backend](https://github.com/TrueLayer/example-mobile-backend).
-The API documentation can be found [here](https://docs.truelayer.com/#payments-api-v2).
+The API documentation can be found [here](https://docs.truelayer.com/).

 Finally, your app should setup a payment.
 Once the payment has been setup, its possible to delegate all the remaining parts of the process to the SDK.
 To setup a payment, the backend should: